Travel Insurance

 3. Make it easy for the claims processors to find and review your information.

-Every week, we process thousands and thousands of claims from travelers.
-We receive huge carts of mail every day, and each piece is sorted and scanned by our staff.
+Claims can be filed online, by fax, or by mail.
+Every week, they process thousands and thousands of claims from travelers.
+They receive huge carts of mail every day, and each piece is sorted and scanned by their staff.
 As you can imagine, it’s a huge undertaking to make sure every scrap of paper is sorted and linked to the correct customer’s claim.
+There are a few things you can do to make things easier for their claims team, and potentially speed up your claim processing too:

-- Submit your claim electronically, which automatically links all submitted documents to your account.
+• Submit your claim electronically, which automatically links all submitted documents to your account.

-- Submit all your documentation at once.
+• Submit all your documentation at once.
 If that’s not possible, that’s OK.
 You can also add more documentation later.

 4. If your claim is denied, you may be able to try again.